-\paragraph{Mamba2D Mixer.} In order to efficiently apply our M2D-SSM to visual tasks we re-design the token-mixer construct proposed in \cite{guMambaLinearTimeSequence2023}.
-First, we remove the symmetric branch included in the original Mamba architecture, which served as an additional gating mechanism.
-This adjustment was motivated by the observation that the selective capabilities of our M2D-SSM already effectively regulate information flow, rendering it redundant.
-Instead, we replace it with a local processing path comprised of a depthwise separable convolution for the efficient extraction of high-detail local features.
-This modification not only enhances the extraction of fine-grained spatial information but also introduces valuable local priors into the feature representation, which contributes to improved model convergence speed.
+\paragraph{Mamba2D Mixer.} We adapt the Mamba token-mixer \cite{guMambaLinearTimeSequence2023} for visual tasks by removing the symmetric gating branch, which is rendered redundant by M2D-SSM's own selectivity.
+In its place, we introduce a local processing path using a depthwise separable convolution.
+Similarly to the 1D convolution used in \cite{hatamizadehMambaVisionHybridMambaTransformer2024}, this provides local spatial priors that complement long-range SSM modelling and improve model convergence.

-\paragraph{Overall Architecture.} We implement the Mamba2D mixer described above as a choice of token mixer within a hierarchical transformer structure, as shown in Figure \ref{fig:2DM-model-arch}, inspired by the baselines laid out in MetaFormer.
-As such, our overall model consists of 4 stages comprising of a strided convolution-based stem/downsample followed by $N_{1\ldots4}$ M2D blocks within each stage and a post-stage LayerNorm.
+\paragraph{Overall Architecture.} We implement the Mamba2D mixer described above as a choice of token mixer within a hierarchical structure inspired by the baselines laid out in MetaFormer (see \cref{fig:2DM-model-arch}).
+As such, our overall model consists of four stages comprising a strided convolution-based stem/downsample followed by $N_{1\ldots4}$ mixer blocks within each stage and a post-stage LayerNorm.

 For the task of classification, we employ Global Average Pooling (GAP) before feeding the features to an MLP classification head.
-Additionally, we propose a hybrid selection of token mixers at different points of the network, exploiting the strengths of each mechanism.
-Specifically, for the first two stages, our Mamba2D token mixer effectively captures long-range spatial dependencies whereas we opt for an attention-based token mixer in the latter two stages given the significantly reduced spatial dimensions of the feature maps.
+The attention layers adopt QK-normalisation (QK-Norm) \cite{qknorm} and Rotary Position Embedding (RoPE) \cite{rope} for training stability.
+We ablate the hybrid stage configuration in \cref{sec:abl-stage-mixer}.